-Each customer takes some kind of journey before they commit to becoming a client of yours.
+Each customer takes some journey before committing to becoming a client of yours.

 A typical journey is that they become aware of your product.
 That can happen through social media, an online review, or a referral.

 They’ll then become interested in your business offerings.
-They’ll continue to look around until they have a need for your services.
+Then, they’ll continue to look around until they need your services.

 At that point, they’ll take action.

-When you’re setting up marketing automation strategies, you need to map out your customer’s journey from becoming aware of your business to become a client.
+When setting up marketing automation strategies, you need to map out your customer’s journey from becoming aware of your business to becoming a client.

 ➋ What Are the Best Opportunities to Automate?

-Your goal is to lead the customer through the buyer’s journey faster with marketing automation.
+Your goal is to lead the customer faster with marketing automation through the buyer’s journey.

-Consider how you can support the sales process and your customer service team, too.
+Consider how you can also support the sales process and your customer service team.

 ➌ Ask Yourself What Your Goals Are